Safeguarding Child Protection Policy

 Activfirst Designated Persons for Safeguarding

 Activfirst has an appointed individual who is responsible for dealing with any Safeguarding concerns.
-In their absence, a deputy will be available for employees and where required delivery partners to consult with.
+In their absence, a second person will be available for employees and where required delivery partners to consult with.

 The designated person for Safeguarding within Activfirst is: